-Meditation is much more than taking deep breaths in a quiet room.
-Meditation helps stress slip away and provides an array of mental health benefits.
-What’s more, it can be done anywhere and it’s a skill that all of us have inside.
+Meditation for seniors is much more than taking deep breaths in a quiet room.
+Meditation helps stress slip away and provides an array of emotional health benefits.
+What’s more, it can be done anywhere, and it’s a skill that all of us have inside.
 Check out these profound words from famed author Deepak Chopra:

 “Meditation is not a way of making your mind quiet.
 It is a way of entering into the quiet that is already there.”

 Meditation and mindfulness go hand in hand.
 Mindfulness is “the state or quality of being mindful or aware of something.”